Botanical Name: Eucharis x grandiflora

-Fertilizer: Feed monthly in spring and summer with a high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a high-phosphorous liquid fertilizer diluted by half.

 Propagation: Detach offset bulbs and pot them separately.
 Plant the bulb with the nose just barely covered.
 Water the newly potted bulb sparingly until new growth begins.